 - The Council will decorate the exterior of the property as and when necessary.

-- The Council will make sure that, within reason, your home will be in a good state of interior repair at the start of the tenancy, except when a mutual exchange has occurred;
+- The Council will make sure that, within reason, the property will be in a good state of interior repair at the start of the tenancy, (except when a mutual exchange has occurred);

 - The Council will allow the tenant to inspect his/her tenancy file, upon being given at least 7 days notice in writing in accordance with the Data Protection Act 1998;

 - The Council will allow the tenant at his/her own expense, to improve, redecorate and extend the premises, provided permission has been given before work commences, and any other necessary consent has been obtained.

 Note: Council obligations do not apply to the common areas when the property in question is within a private block of flats.

 - The tenant will pay the rent and other charges regularly and promptly;

 - The tenant shall give such information to the Council as to persons living in the property as the Council may reasonably require for management and/or administrative purposes;

 - The tenant shall keep the gardens and hedges properly maintained, and shall not without the written consent of the Council, cut down trees on the premises;

 - The tenant shall not, without the express written consent of the Council, keep animals fowl and pigeons;